telerik/blazor-docs/components/pager/overview.md

 2. Set the `Total` property to the number of items in the data source.

-3. Set the `PageSize` parameter value to extract and render the desired subset of data.
+3. Set the `PageSize` parameter to determine the desired subset of data.
+It supports two-way binding.

 4. Set the `Page` (one-way or two-way binding) parameter to an `int` object.
 The page indexes are 1-based.